Find Affordable College Courses

 Read More…

 University of Connecticut ranked #10 on this year’s Most Popular Law Doctor’s Degree Schools in the New England Region list.
-Located in the large suburb of Storrs, UCONN is a public school with a very large student population.
+Located in the large suburb of Storrs, UCONN is a public college with a very large student population.

 About 48% of the students majoring in law at the school are women while 52% are male.

-Full Law at University of Connecticut Report
+Read full report on Law at University of Connecticut

 Best Law Colleges by State